 The cloud is designed to be agile.
 Its versatile platform allows your business to respond quickly to changes in the market and embrace digital transformation.
 But for cloud to work effectively you need more than just the right technology – you need the right culture.

-‘To support this rapid, iterative optimization of our business the internal organizations that staff, fund, manage, and reward our people need to exhibit that same level of agility,’ writes Jeff Gothelf in the Harvard Business Review.
+‘To support this rapid, iterative optimisation of our business the internal organisations that staff, fund, manage, and reward our people need to exhibit that same level of agility,’ writes Jeff Gothelf in the Harvard Business Review.

 Here are three ways you can build an agile company culture that supports the cloud, so you can get the most out of your digital transformation.